adalundhe/hedra/README.md

 ## <b>Resources</b>

-Hedra's official and full documentation is currently being written and will be lined here soon!
+Hedra's official and full documentation is currently being written and will be linked here soon!

 ___________